neurodebian/neurodebian/sphinx/booth_sfn2010.rst

 ------------------

-While there was a large variety of topics that were brought up by visitors there we some common patterns.
+While there was a large variety of topics that were brought up by visitors there were some common patterns.

 Visibility

-  For a Debian developer it may be surprising, but many people still do not know that Debian exists -- even despite the fact that Debian is often a perfect match of their particular requirements.
-People who got introduced to Debian at the booth often couldn't believe what they were hearing: so much software, runs on any hardware, all for free.
+  For a Debian developer it may be surprising, but many people still do not know that Debian exists -- even despite the fact that Debian is often a perfect match for their particular requirements.
+People who got introduced to Debian at the booth often couldn't believe what they were hearing or
+  seeing: so much software, runs on any hardware, all for free.

   We believe it would be very beneficial for Debian to reach out beyond the IT sector and present itself in all fields of applications that it already